Community Medicine: From Rainforest to Coast

 Begin your trip in Guayaquil, and spend two weeks attending Spanish language classes while taking part in clinical rotations in government primary healthcare clinics in an urban environment.
 This will allow you to strengthen your Spanish skills and become familiar with the main tenets and structure of the healthcare system in Ecuador.

 Next, journey to the Amazon basin to learn about health issues facing rural and indigenous communities in the town of Puyo, Ecuador.
-In Puyo geography, resources and culture affect healthcare access, as the area is home to 7 of Ecuador’s 13 indigenous groups.
-Join local healthcare practitioners and take part in clinical interventions, public health outreach and initiatives and jungle community visits.
+In Puyo, geography, resources and culture affect healthcare access, as the area is home to 7 of Ecuador’s 13 indigenous groups.
+Shadow local healthcare practitioners as they engage in clinical interventions, public health outreach and initiatives and jungle community visits.

 In the city of Puyo, focus on rural and community medicine and gain exposure to infectious and tropical disease.
 Interact with the community through rotations in rural and suburban primary healthcare clinics.
 Go on home visits with local clinic staff who follow up on patients with diabetes, hypertension, tuberculosis, etc. Join brigades with public health personnel that are working to eradicate and prevent vector-borne diseases like malaria and dengue.
 Also learn about conservation and indigenous health issues by visiting local nonprofits working to preserve fragile ecosystems and rotate in rural primary healthcare clinics.

-Unique to this program is the opportunity to live with an indigenous tribe for several days, providing an anthropological insight into indigenous communities.
-Hike with a local guide 6 hours into the Amazon jungle to reach a Shuar indigenous community along the banks of the Amazon River.
+Unique to this program is the opportunity to live with an indigenous tribe for several days, providing insight into indigenous communities and their ancestral healing practices.
 Eat traditional meals with the Shuar and learn about medicinal plants.

 To add to the cultural language immersion, participants live with local families in Guayaquil and Puyo.
 CFHI participants may also organize weekend trips from Guayaquil to various islands in the delta or visit some of the beach towns close to Guayaquil, such as "Playas.
 From Puyo, travel to Baños or Tena, home to numerous waterfalls and adventure sports like kayaking and zip lining.